HORACE A. WAHL JR.

 Al currently works in the accounting department of D'Angelo Bros.
 Co.
 Inc., and is responsible for their payroll and employee benefits.
 He graduated from Penn State in 1987 with a Bachelor of Science in accounting, and has worked in the accounting field for nearly 30 years.
 Al attended the Wilmington & Western's Rail Road 101 course in 2015 and has been a volunteer in our mechanical shop ever since.
 He brings accounting and volunteer experience to the Board of Directors.

 For the past 25 years, Mark has been a construction superintendent for Robert C. Peoples Inc., located in Bear, DE, and now has his own construction business.
 He is a graduate of the University of Delaware, and holds a Bachelor of Science in general agriculture.
 Mark is an active volunteer on the Wilmington & Western, and is a problem captain for Odyssey of the Mind.
 Mark was born in Cumberland, MD, where his father, Jack, was employed with the Baltimore & Ohio Railroad.
-Mark is a member of the North American Railcar Operators Association, and lives in Middletown, DE, with his wife and two children, all of whom enjoy trains of all sizes.
+Mark is a member of the North American Railcar Operators Association and lives in Middletown, DE, with his wife of more than 25 years and two children, all of whom enjoy trains of all sizes.
+Mark has been a member of the Board of Directors since 2009.

 ROBERT C. PEOPLES JR.

-Mary is a configuration management specialist for Computer Sciences Corporation and works on the Cobham and Raytheon accounts.
-She grew up in Wilmington and has lived in Landenberg, PA, with her husband for 36 years.
+Mary is a retired configuration management specialist for Computer Sciences Corporation.
+She grew up in Wilmington and has lived in Landenberg, PA, with her husband for 40 years.
 She served two terms on the board of directors of Paws for People, a non-profit pet therapy organization.
 Mary began volunteering with the Wilmington & Western in June 2007, and has since become qualified as a trainman, brakeman, diesel fireman and conductor.
 Mary has spent many hours combing the hills of Landenberg, along with other volunteers from the railroad, in search of any remains of the Wilmington & Western in that area.
 The results of her efforts can be seen in a book, Landenberg's Forgotten Railroad, which is available for purchase in our Gift Shop.
-Mary serves on the marketing/special events committee.
+Mary serves as chairman of the Museum Committee.

 THOMAS C. MARSHALL JR.